Seattle Archdiocese Settles Eight Sexual Abuse Cases For $9,150,000

 Attorney John Murphy, commented: “By bringing these lawsuits, these brave women have helped focus attention on the betrayal by the Archdiocese, as well as by priests.
 We have barely begun to understand the depth and breadth of the psychological injuries they have suffered and continue to suffer.
 Hopefully, the resolution of these lawsuits will be part of the healing process.”

 Rand Jack of Bellingham added: “I feel privileged to have helped represent these women and to have experienced their courage and determination.
-They have stood up for themselves and other victims of sexual abuse.
+They have stood up for themselves and other survivors of sexual abuse.
 Money damages can never compensate them for the harm caused by their parish priest and the betrayal of a powerful institution they revered.”

 Seattle attorney Michael T. Pfau, suspects the Archdiocese settled because it does not want the public to hear the full evidence that exists regarding Cody and because the evidence implicating the former Archbishop was so damning.
 Pfau says: “The evidence regarding Father Cody is overwhelming, and I don’t think the Archdiocese wants more bad publicity.
 The direct involvement of former Archbishop Thomas Connelly in placing this pedophile in parishes with full knowledge of his danger to children is truly disturbing.”